-Unique Manuka Factor or commonly known as UMF is the only worldwide standard in identifying and measuring the antibacterial strength or quality of some strains of Manuka.
+Unique Manuka Factor or commonly known as UMF is the only worldwide standard in identifying and measuring the antibacterial strength or quality of some strains of Manuka (UMF Honey Association).
 It is a guarantee that the honey being sold has the special UMF antibacterial property and a UMF rating of 10 is the minimum recognised.
-Ordinary manuka has only the hydrogen peroxide antibacterial property which is common to most types of honey, whereas UMF Manuka has both the natural hydrogen peroxide antibacterial property and its own natural UMF antibacterial property, giving it increased antibacterial potency.
+Ordinary Manuka has only the hydrogen peroxide antibacterial property which is common to most types of honey, whereas UMF Manuka has both the natural hydrogen peroxide antibacterial property and its own natural UMF antibacterial property, giving it increased antibacterial potency.
 The UMF property is very stable, unlike the hydrogen peroxide antibacterial property common in most honey which is easily destroyed by heat, light as well as certain enzymes in body serum.

 UMF is not found in the nectar of all Manuka flowers, which are known as Leptospermum scoparium and belong to the the Tea Tree bushes found in New Zealand's coastal areas.
 (To be more accurate here, Manuka is also found in Tasmania, but it has been so successfully marketed and branded by New Zealand producers that most people see it an exclusively Kiwi product.)
 Some Manuka bushes do not produce honey with the UMF property every year, and the concentrations of UMF can vary from batch to batch and year to year.
 The reason why only some Manuka honeys have the unique UMF antibacterial property is not yet known.
 Researchers believe that it could be from a subspecies of Manuka or due to some environmental factor such as soil type.

-There are varying UMF strengths - UMF 10, UMF 15, UMF 20, UMF 25, and the higher the UMF, the more expensive is the honey.
-Manuka honey labelled with a registered trademark UMF� by licensed companies are packed into jars with ratings of UMF 10 or more.
-In the market, you can now find other established certified measurements and trademarks of this extraordinary antibacterial property with the same medicinal benefits as UMF.
+There are varying UMF strengths - UMF 10+, UMF12+, MF 15+, UMF 20+, the higher the UMF, the more expensive is the honey.
+Manuka honey labelled with a registered trademark UMF� by licensed companies are packed into jars with ratings of UMF 5 or more.
+In the market, you can now find other established certified measurements and trademarks of the extraordinary antibacterial activity in Manuka honey.
 They are the NPA Label, Non Peroxide Activity and MGO, the Methylglyoxal rating.
-A bottle of Manuka with an NPA 15+ is comparable to UMF 15+, NPA 20+ is comparable to UMF 20+, and so on, whereas Manuka MGO 200+ is the equivalent of UMF 10+ and MGO 400+ is the equivalent of UMF 20+.
+A bottle of Manuka with an NPA 15+ is assumed to be comparable to UMF 15+, NPA 20+ is comparable to UMF 20+, and so on, whereas Manuka MGO 400 is the equivalent of UMF 10+ and MGO 800 is the equivalent of UMF 20+.

 Warning: According to Dr. Ron Fessenden of The Honey Revolution, daily consumption of Manuka honey is not recommended for those who are diabetic or prediabetic due to its high level of methylglyoxal which could induce complications of diabetes.

-2. If you are residing in Singapore, visit e-store Bee Healthy and check out the sale of Manuka honey there.
+4. If you are residing in Singapore, visit e-store Bee Healthy and check out the sale of Manuka honey there.
 Bulk orders prices available too.